wormholer/KAP-manual/en/install/check_env.en.md

 ## Environment Check

-There are a couple of requirements for KAP running on Hadoop cluster, hence it is meaningful to have a environment check before running KAP.
+There are a couple of requirements for KAP running on Hadoop cluster, hence it is crutial to have a environment check before running KAP.

 ```
 cd $KYLIN_HOME
 bin/check-env.sh
 ```

-Normally check-env.sh will be triggered by running kylin.sh if check-env.sh hasn't been finished before, check-env.sh can also be triggered manually.
+Normally "check-env.sh" will be triggered by running "kylin.sh".
+If "check-env.sh" hasn't been finished before, it can be triggered manually as well.

 ### Explanation

-check-env.sh is composed of a series of child checks as followings:
+"check-env.sh" is composed of a series of child checks as follow:

 #### **check-hadoop-conf.sh**